Savings Deposit Program (SDP)

 The DoD Savings Deposit Program (SDP) was established to provide a place to deposit money for savings purposes to members of the Uniformed Services who serve in designated duty assignments outside the United States or its possessions.

 Army National Guard Soldiers permanently or temporarily assigned to designated duty assignments outside of the United States are eligible to participate in the SDP.
-The Soldier must serve in the designated area for more than 30 days or at least 1 day in each of 3 consecutive months.
+The Soldier must serve in the designated area for more than 30 days or at least one day in each of three consecutive months.

 Interest- The SDP provides Soldiers the opportunity to deposit money into a savings account with a higher interest rate than normal.
 On these accounts, interest accrues at an annual rate of 10% (per Executive Order 11298) and compounds quarterly.
 Although federal income earned in hazardous duty zones is tax-free, interest accrued on earnings deposited into the SDP is taxable.

 Withdrawals - If a Soldier’s account contains over $10,000 due to interest the Soldier may make quarterly requests to withdraw the balance that exceeds $10,000.
 The $10,000 remains in the account until the Soldier’s eligibility terminates and the Soldier withdraws the remaining funds in entirety.
 Withdrawing the $10,000 before leaving the designated duty assignment is not authorized, unless there is an emergency.
 Emergency requests must be for the health and welfare of a member or their dependent and must be substantiated by a written request from the member's unit commander.
 The Soldier’s account will be closed and all funds returned to the Soldier via direct deposit to the military pay account 120 days after leaving the designated duty assignment.
 Soldiers may also request funds prior to the 120 day period via their myPay account for SDP participants.
-In addition, the following options are available for further support:
+To request an emergency withdrawal, the member should submit an askDFAS ticket and include an uploaded copy of the Commanding Officer's authorization letter.

 For more information about the Savings Deposit Program, please visit the local finance office or the Defense Finance and Accounting Service website: